pieterjanv/ansible-local-facts/README.md

 ### Proof of concept solution

-The proposal in this repository is to call the role with awrapper role around `include_role` called `call` that maintains a stack of dictionaries.
+The proposal in this repository is to call the role with a wrapper role around `include_role` called `call` that maintains a stack of dictionaries.
 Each time the wrapper is included it completes the following steps:

 1. Push the current value of the `local` fact, defaulting to an empty dictionary